Sommerregen/grav-plugin-smileys/README.md

 Something you might want to do is to override the look and feel of the external links, and with Grav it is super easy.

-Copy the stylesheet [css/smileys.css](css/smileys.css) into the `css` folder of your custom theme, and add it to the list of CSS files.
+Copy the stylesheet [assets/css/smileys.css](assets/css/smileys.css) into the `css` folder of your custom theme and add it to the list of CSS files.

 ```
 /your/site/grav/user/themes/custom-theme/css/smileys.css